 The purpose of the course is to study several texts assigned by the Revised Common Lectionary Year C. We will pay some attention to each of the assigned texts but will concentrate on one OT and one NT text for each week.
 Our hope is that this will be both exegetically stimulating and homiletically helpful.

+THIS COURSE IS NOW FULL.
+NO FURTHER REGISTRATIONS WILL BE ACCEPTED.
 Explore the richness and power of the Psalter through an examination of the relationship between Scripture and music.
 What happens to the biblical text over time and as it is interpreted in different musical and religious traditions?

 Explore the impact of trauma on the meaning of spirituality for those who have gone through a traumatic event, and what this implies for the ministry of the church.
 Participants will learn skills to develop a more trauma-informed ministry and increase their comfort level in addressing religious and spiritual issues with those who have been traumatized.